50 Million Tree Program Alive and Kicking

 Posted: November 6, 2019

-Forests Ontario has announced the relaunch of its 50 Million Tree Program (50 MTP).
+Forests Ontario announced the relaunch of its 50 Million Tree Program (50 MTP).
 The 50 MTP is a large-scale tree planting program for land and property owners with the goal of increasing forest cover in Ontario.

 “The 50 MTP is back and more accessible than ever,” said Rob Keen, CEO of non-profit charity, Forests Ontario.
 “The new, expanded criteria opens the program to more land and property owners, meaning more trees in the ground.
 It’s a win-win for landowners, who save on tree planting costs, and for the environment.”